 - if it did not comply with the other provisions of the building code immediately before the change of use, continue to comply at least to the same extent as it did then comply.

-If a building consent is required the change of use will be refused at this time and the change cannot be put into effect until a Code Compliance Certificate (CCC) has been issued for the work.
+If a building consent is required, the change of use will be refused at this time and the change cannot be put into effect until a Code Compliance Certificate (CCC) has been issued for the work.

 The change of use may be allowed under the Building Act but some other form of consent, such as resource consent, may be required.
 Note also that other changes may come from the change such as rating changes etc.

 Change of use is a complex process.
 We suggest that the applications or notifications are done by a suitably qualified and competent person.
 You may need to provide fire reports and structural engineers reports and the like with the documentation.
-These reports should be compiled by suitably qualified competent people.
+These reports should be compiled by suitably qualified and competent people.